jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

    :::

-3. Press OK if get a "confirm" message prompted (see the screenshot below), it means there are some company do not have GST No.
+3. Press OK if a "confirm" message is prompted (see the screenshot below), This indicates that some companies do not have a GST No.
-4. If you have confirmed that the company is Non-GST Registered person then you can press YES to proceed.
+4. If you confirmed that the company is Non-GST Registered, press YES to proceed.
-5. Otherwise press NO, you have to update the GST No at Maintain Customer to confirm the company is a GST Registered person before process the GST Return.
+5. Otherwise, press NO and update the GST No. in Maintain Customer to confirm the company is GST-registered before processing the GST Return.

    ![des-gst-bad-debt-relief-3](../../../static/img/usage/gst-and-sst/gst/gst-bad-debt-relief-3.jpg)

 #### Capital Goods Acquired

-1. If you have get a prompt for the **GST Return - Capital Goods Acquired**, then it means there have some credit adjustment transactions for Fixed Asset Account.
+1. If you receive a prompt for **GST Return - Capital Goods Acquired**, it indicates that there are credit adjustment transactions for Fixed Asset Account.
 See below screenshot.

    ![des-gst-capital-goods-acquired-1](../../../static/img/usage/gst-and-sst/gst/gst-capital-goods-acquired-1.jpg)

-2. Tick on the transactions line to take in the credit adjustment (eg. Rm15,000.00).
-Otherwise, it will capture the value Rm60,000.00 in GST-03 item 16.
+2. Select the transactions line to include the credit adjustment (eg. Rm15,000.00).
+Otherwise, the system will capture the value of Rm60,000.00 in GST-03 item 16.
 See the screenshot below.

    ![des-gst-capital-goods-acquired-2](../../../static/img/usage/gst-and-sst/gst/gst-capital-goods-acquired-2.jpg)